The following screenshots come from a Sunday Observer of the 19th August 2015.

 There is no sense in this article that one can live well with dementia or that agency and humanity are most often retained even in severe dementia.

-The title of the blog-post comes from the newspaper article.
+The title of this blog-post comes from the newspaper article.
 Like metaphors of loss, I am also not fond of the much-used “signpost” metaphor.
-But perhaps this “signpost” is correct: maybe it is the world, and not the individual with dementia, that has lost its way.
+But perhaps this “signpost” is correct: maybe it is the world, and not the individual with dementia, that has lost its way?